depri-cfg/Source/Team Fortress 2/custom/carlzalph_particles/readme.md

 Don't need all of them, just one of 'em.

 Depri note:
-I have converted the .zips to vpks so the game can read them easier and so its cleaner when putting it into the custom folder.
+I have converted the .zips to vpks so the game can read them easier.
+Also all but one of the links are dead.

 VERIFICATION OF INTEGRITY: